 We’re collecting these stories from all across the Mozilla network.
 How might these stories be useful to you, if at all?

 I’m building this network called Educators Camp, where I invite educators from all different aspects of our field to connect with one another.
 By being part of this network I want people to access professionals, resources, support and trainings.
 I want to give people exposure and at the same time give them opportunities for face to face interactions and retreats.
 Building a camp — building this grassroots tribe of people who are passionate about what they do and want to improve their craft.
 We aren’t looking for people who just do the same thing.
 People can learn from one another at all walks of life.
-A grant manager can learn to public speak.
+A grant manager can learn to do public speaking.
 The grant manager can teach the public speaker how to write — or mountain bike!
 That’s the beauty of it!

 I love to bring people and take them outdoors!
 But I know a lot of people are afraid and get uncomfortable.
 I really wish they wouldn’t and would be open to going to the catskills together where they cant constantly update their instagram and twitter and really immerse themselves by detaching from the world.
 That’s the ultimate goal — but for now we can use “traditional” meeting places with wifi and toilets — with time!
 I hope that with StoryEngine, I’ll get to hear about other people that are doing amazing work and we can build a network of leaders.
 I want people to reach out to one another and say “Hey, I heard your story on StoryEngine.
 It would be great if we can connect and do something together.”